voytech/tabulate/README.md

 ### Java interop - fluent builders Java API.
-Old fashioned Java fluent builder API is also supported... but it looks much more verbose:
+Old fashioned Java fluent builder API is also supported.
+It is needless to say it looks much less attractive:

 ```java
 Table<Employee> employeeTable =